 Whatfix also supports sellers when needed with an embedded Self Help wiki that automatically crawls all your sales documentation, sales playbooks, and CRM process support.
 Sellers can search this Self Help wiki to find answers at the moment of need, right inside the CRM.

-CIOs and leaders can use Whatfix’s analytics capabilities to understand in-app guidance usage, map common user flows, identify CRM workflow friction points, track custom events, and more, empowering sales leaders with the data to create the most effective and efficient CRM workflows and drive CRM adoption.
+CIOs and leaders can use Whatfix’s analytics capabilities to understand in-app guidance usage, map common user flows, identify CRM workflow friction points, track custom events, and more.
+This empowers sales leaders with the data to create the most effective and efficient CRM workflows and drive CRM adoption.

 According to Validity’s 2022 State of CRM Data Management Report, the average organization’s CRM has less than an 80% data accuracy rate, while 44% of respondents said their company lost 10% of their annual revenue due to poor quality data.

-Without reliable data, your SDRs and AEs will spend precious time chasing decision-makers who may have left their organization, reaching out to inaccurate addresses, and missing their revenue forecasts repeatedly.
+Without reliable data, your SDRs and AEs will spend precious time chasing decision-makers who may have left their organization, reaching out to inaccurate addresses, and repeatedly missing their revenue forecasts.

-To maintain higher CRM data quality, you’ll need to put better governance policies in place to restrict CRM write permissions accordingly and use reliable CRM data migration tools to ensure integrity during and after exporting your customer database to your new CRM.
+To maintain higher CRM data quality, you’ll need to implement better governance policies to restrict CRM write permissions and use reliable CRM data migration tools to ensure integrity during and after exporting your customer database to your new CRM.

-Pricing for basic CRM packages (e.g., Less Annoying CRM, Apptivo, Trello, and Folk) tend to range between $10 to $20/user/month, while enterprise CRMs (SAP, NetSuite, Salesforce, etc.) can go as high as $300 for the same duration.
+Pricing for basic CRM packages (e.g., Less Annoying CRM, Apptivo, Trello, and Folk) tends to range between $10 and $20/user/month, while enterprise CRMs (SAP, NetSuite, Salesforce, etc.) can go as high as $300 for the same duration.

-At that price point, a medium-sized organization with a team of just 300 AEs, SDRs, and sales-adjacent roles would be spending $1.08M annually for an enterprise CRM deployment—and that’s before you start adding enhancements, integrations, custom applications, and payroll for the technicians and consultants you’ll inevitably need to hire to help you troubleshoot and administer the platform.
+At that price point, a medium-sized organization with a team of just 300 AEs, SDRs, and sales-adjacent roles would spend $1.08M annually on an enterprise CRM deployment.

 CRMs are costly investments, but for good reason.
 While a basic CRM might permit you to create contacts, manage custom fields, access your CRM on a mobile device, and customize your interface to suit your branding, enterprise CRMs are an entire ecosystem that can: